 - They’ll put you in a holding cell.
 If the jail is really busy, you will have to wait a while to get processed.

-- Firstly, you will have to answer some basic questions, such as what is your legal name, your address, date of birth and a contact person.
+- Firstly, you will have to answer some basic questions, such as what your legal name is, your address, date of birth and a contact person.

 - They’ll also ask you about your psychological and medical history.

 - You’ll be given an inmate ID number.